Last updated on August 24th, 2023 at 12:50 pm

 Based on real scientific evidence, vitamin D has a very narrow, but important, set of effects.

-First, it is responsible for enhancing intestinal absorption of calcium, iron, magnesium, phosphate, and zinc, important minerals for the continued health of any human being.
+First, it is responsible for enhancing intestinal absorption of calcium, iron, magnesium, phosphate, and zinc, essential minerals for the continued health of any human being.
 Many of these minerals (and vitamin D itself) are necessary for good bone health.

 Second, since vitamin D is important to calcium homeostasis and metabolism, a deficiency of the vitamin results in rickets, or the adult form of the disease, osteomalacia.
 Rickets, because it happens in immature bones, leads to frequent fractures and skeletal deformities.
 Osteomalacia, because it occurs in adults with fully formed bones, usually only results in numerous fractures.